The second half of the book is taken up with cartomancy, and in

 Christianization of Kabbalah.
 Death is the destructive power of Hod.

-body into a new body that can ascend.
+Temperance (Fame in Alcioto) is the positive antidote to Death, liberation from the physical body into a new, etheric body that can ascend.
 The Devil card corresponds to the

 demons of the air, which are both positive and negative, both bearing

 the soul up and punishing.
-The Arrow is the purifying fire of Gevurah's
+The Arrow of Lightning is the purifying fire of Gevurah's

 judgment.
 The Star (of Christ in the tarot) corresponds to Beatrice's